Galerius: Early life

-Galerius was born near Serdica, in Dacia Ripensis, later named Dacia Mediterranea, though some modern scholars consider the strategic site where he later built his palace named after his mother – Felix Romuliana (Gamzigrad) – his birth and funeral place.
-His father was a Thracian and his mother Romula had left Roman Dacia because of the Carpians' attacks.
+Galerius was born in the Danube provinces, either near Serdica or at the place where he later built his palace named after his mother – Felix Romuliana (Gamzigrad), in the province later known as Dacia Ripensis.
+Under this palace, an older villa has been found that is sometimes interpreted as Galerius's birthplace.
+His mother, Romula, had left Roman Dacia (today Romania) and settled in New Dacia south of the Danube because of the Carpians' attacks.
 He originally followed his father's occupation, that of a herdsman, where he was nicknamed "Armentarius", herdsman (armentum).
 His original cognomen was "Maximinus", but he changed it to "Maximianus" after becoming Caesar.

 He served with distinction as a soldier under Emperors Aurelian and Probus, and in 293, at the establishment of the Tetrarchy, was designated Caesar along with Constantius Chlorus, receiving in marriage Diocletian's daughter Valeria (later known as Galeria Valeria), and at the same time being entrusted with the care of the Illyrian provinces.
 After a few years campaigning against Sarmatians and Goths on the Danube, he received command of the legions on the eastern imperial limits.
 Soon after his appointment, Galerius was dispatched to Egypt to fight the rebellious cities Busiris and Coptos.